-The Elvis Presley album “How Great Thou Art” was released on CD, as a compilation disc “Known Only to Him.
+The Elvis Presley album “How Great Thou Art” was released on CD,

 died of died of lung and throat cancer in hospital in Los Angeles.
 Scored the 1965 UK No.1 & US No.4 single ‘King Of The Road’.
 Miller won eleven Grammy Awards as a songwriter and seven Tony awards for writing the music and lyrics for ‘Big River’.
 The Proclaimers had the 1990 UK No.9 hit with their version of ‘King Of The Road.’

 The Funk Fest at the Coca-Cola Starplex Amphitheater in Dallas, TX: Rick James, Zapp, the Gap Band, and Cameo, among others